Plastic Bag Hair Rosettes

 Hot glue gun

-Lay your bag flat with the side gussets folded in.
+To make these Plastic Bag Hair Rosettes, lay your bag flat with the side gussets folded in.
 Cut off the handles and bottom seam.
 Discard or save for another project.
 Unfold gussets and lay flat.

 Fold the bag in half from top to bottom or bottom to top, doesn't matter, as long as you're folding one long side to the other.